Alibaba Pulls the Plug on Claude Code for Staff

 A lot of companies have these policies quietly sitting in an employee handbook somewhere.
 The Alibaba situation just puts a spotlight on something that is already happening across the industry pretty quietly.

-I also think this signals something broader.
+It also signals something broader.
 We are moving into a phase where AI tools are not just being evaluated by individual users but by legal, security, and compliance teams at the enterprise level.
 That is going to create a real split between tools that are built for consumer and indie use versus tools that can actually pass enterprise security review.

-I do not think this says anything particularly damning about Claude Code as a product.
+This does not say anything particularly damning about Claude Code as a product.
 What it does say is that the enterprise AI tool market is still figuring itself out.
 Companies are going to protect their data, protect their competitive edge, and push employees toward internal solutions when they exist.

 For the rest of us building stuff on our own terms, it is just interesting to watch how the big players navigate this stuff.
 Keep using what works for you, but stay aware of where your code is actually going when you hit send.